Child and Family Outcomes Measurement

 BDI Users Group

-The ECTA Center has formed a group for interested individuals to share experiences using the Battelle Developmental Inventory (BDI) for outcomes reporting.
+ECTA has formed a group for interested individuals to share experiences using the Battelle Developmental Inventory (BDI) for outcomes reporting.
 The group focuses on a variety of topics including quality assurance, data collection and analysis, and training and technical assistance.
 The group meets via conference call several times a year and in person, when possible, at national meetings.
 State Part C and Section 619 staff are invited to participate.

 Child Outcomes Summary (COS) Learning Community